Winona State University Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Winona State, approximately 69% of students took out student loans averaging $9,337 a year.
-That adds up to $37,348 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Winona State, approximately 67% of students took out student loans averaging $9,583 a year.
+That adds up to $38,332 over four years for those students.

-How Much Money Do Winona State Graduates Make?students who graduate from Winona State with a bachelor's degree go on to jobs where they make an average salary of $44,700 in their early years.
+How Much Money Do Winona State Graduates Make?bachelor's degree recipients from Winona State make around $44,700 per year during the early years of their employment.
 That's great news for Winona State students since it is 12% more than the average college graduate's salary of $39,802 per year.

 Location of Winona State University